phaserjs/phaser/README.md

 * Phaser.AnimationParser now sets the trimmed data directly for Pixi Texture frames.
 Tested across JSON Hash, JSON Data, Sprite Sheet and XML.
 * Game.add.renderTexture now has the addToCache parameter.
 If set the texture will be stored in Game.Cache and can be retrieved with Cache.getTexture(key).
 * Game.add.bitmapData now has the addToCache parameter.
 If set the texture will be stored in Game.Cache and can be retrieved with Cache.getBitmapData(key).
+* The InputManager now sets the canvas style cursor to 'inherit' instead of 'default'.

 Bug Fixes: